 5. Crandon Park – Key Biscayne

-Crandon Park, an 808-acre (3.27 km²) urban park in metropolitan Miami, provides something for all kind of travelers including hiking, biking trails, a tennis center, golf course, and stunning beaches.
+Crandon Park, an 808-acre (3.27 km²) urban park in metropolitan Miami, provides something for all kinds of travelers including hiking, biking trails, a tennis center, golf course, and stunning beaches.

 It’s a park loaded with a rich ecosystem of mangrove, coastal hammock and seagrass beds making it an ideal place to explore the natural beauty of Miami.